Anudeep0496/docker-Java-kubernetes-project/README.md

 we are making this jar as a image and pushing to docker hub. docker build -t anudeep0496/shopfront:v1 . docker build -t anudeep0496/productcatalogue:v1 .
-3) This is image is being pushed to Docker hub. docker push anudeep0496/shopfront:v1 docker push anudeep0496/productcatalogue:v1
+3) This is image is being pushed to Docker hub. <br>
+docker push anudeep0496/shopfront:v1 <br>
+docker push anudeep0496/productcatalogue:v1<br>
 4) This image is used in each and every kubernetes yaml files respectively.

 Before starting the minikube make sure the docker is being up and running